techidaily/site-fox-hovers/source/_posts/new-top-3-strategies-for-enhanced-zoom-video-conversion-techniques.md

 ![preview the converted file](https://images.wondershare.com/filmora/article-images/2022/07/use-zoom-video-converter-14.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 Zoom recording not converting errors may be fixed by checking the disk capacity and, if required, making some space available.
 Additionally, the problem will persist if you shut down the computer while converting the recording or rename the .zoom file.
 If the conversion of your Zoom recording to MP4 is unsuccessful, try the two methods mentioned above.
 How can the Zoom recording not converting problem be fixed?
 To convert a Zoom recording to MP4, use the steps listed above.
 If your Zoom recording isn't in MP4 format, as mentioned above, you may convert it using a video converter.